kubernetes/kubernetes/docs/proposals/loadbalancing.md

 ### How does public DNS work?

 Most of this is TDB.
 With the current model, if someone specifies a hostname the loadbalancer controllers assume they know what they're doing.
-If there are 2 IngressPaths with the same hostname and url endpoints, one of them will win.
+If there are 2 IngressPoints with the same hostname and url endpoints, one of them will win.
 This is just like the overlapping labels rc problem.
+Since this is ultimately a policy and security decision that admins make, having replaceable/plugin controllers with each one choosing a policy might suffice.

 ### What does the apiserver validate vs the loadbalancer controller?

-Not all loadbalancer backends will support all IngressPath configuration.
-This will be some confusion around validation errors.
-The apiserver will validate api constituents and nothing more (i.e that an IngressPath points to a valid service, that the tlsmodes match up to the provided secrets etc).
+Not all loadbalancer backends will support all IngressPoint configuration.
+There will be some confusion around validation errors.
+The apiserver will validate api constituents and nothing more (i.e that an IngressPoint points to a valid service, that the tlsmodes match up to the provided secrets etc).
+It's probably sufficient if the loadbalancer controllers have a way to write back their status.

 ### How do we expose more complex loadbalancing concepts through the api?